 Other factors like your skin’s laxity (how firm or loose the skin is), hydration and collagen concentration may also influence how quickly you’ll see results, but are unlikely to disqualify you for the process in the first place.

 6. Pregnancy, and different health conditions

 While laser tattoo removal is suitable for the vast majority of people, there are, of course, some exceptions.
 For some people, health conditions, pregnancy or prescribed medications mean they’re unsuitable for laser tattoo removal.
 This definition of who is and is not suitable for treatment varies amongst different clinics.
 Reputable clinics will ask that you specify any pre-existing conditions, as well as any prescribed medication you’re taking, and you may need to ask your doctor for a note outlining your particular health.
-Be wary of clinics which don’t ask for this information; it’s likely they’re not taking due diligence and prioritizing your safety.
+Be wary of clinics which don’t ask for this information; it’s likely they’re not taking due diligence and prioritising your safety.

 The following are groups of people who should consult their doctor first, before going ahead with treatment:

 Pigmentation disorders such as Psoriasis, Melasma, Vitiligo, Hypopigmentation or Hyperpigmentation

 There are some groups of people who should completely avoid laser tattoo removal, those are: people with active skin infections or disease in the tattooed area, those taking Roaccutane (accutane) or oral Retin A within 6 months of treatment and those who have had high levels of recent UV exposure.
 In general, if you’re unsure about your particular health and whether that means you can have laser tattoo removal, it’s always best to check with your doctor.